Temasys/SkylinkJS/README.md

 ## Development

-- Run `npm test` to execute jshint and run the tests in your local Chrome (Mac).
+- Run `test.sh` to execute jshint and run the tests in your local Chrome.
 You can configure this in the `test.sh` file.
 - Run `grunt jshint` to run jshint on its own.
 - Run `grunt publish` to create production version in `publish` folder and generate the documentation in `doc` folder